2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/errors/ientity-not-found.md

 # Error IEntity does not exist in the Namespace

-This document has been moved to @HowTo.DynamicCode.Errors.IEntityNotFound
+This document has been moved to @NetCode.Errors.IEntityNotFound